cameronshemilt/BetterToStrings/README.md

 | `abbreviation`      | `AbbreviationStyle` | `.none`           | The abbreviation style.
 More information can be found further below. |
 | `maxSize`           | `Int?`              | `nil`             | The maximum count of characters the resulting string may have.
 This includes *-*, *K*, *M* etc., but excludes the decimal point. |
 | `maxFractionDigits` | `Int?`              | `nil`             | The maximum count of fraction digits the resulting String may have. |

+When `maxSize` or `maxFractionDigits` are set to `nil`, the size/number of fraction digits will be infinite.

 #### Abbreviation Styles